aramis-lab/clinicadl/docs/Train/Introduction.md

     - `--split` (list of int) is a subset of folds that will be used for training.
 By default all splits available are used.
 - **Reproducibility** (for more information refer to the [implementation details](./Details.md#deterministic-algorithms)
     - `--seed` (int) is the value used to set the seed of all random operations.
 Default samples a seed and uses it for the experiment.
-    - `--nondeterministic/--deterministic` (bbol) forces the training process to be deterministic.
+    - `--nondeterministic/--deterministic` (bool) forces the training process to be deterministic.
     If any non-deterministic behaviour is encountered will raise a RuntimeError.
-Default: `False`.
+Default: `--nondeterministic`.
     - `--compensation` (str) allow to choose how CUDA will compensate to obtain a deterministic behaviour.
     The computation time will be longer, or the computations will require more memory space.
 Default: `memory`.
     Must be chosen between `time` and `memory`.